 Mark Graban (21m 1s):

 And I mean, it sounds like a parallel to organizations would talk about continuous improvement, that we can continuously improve our own emotional intelligence.
-And, and you work with a team, their parish partners.
+And, and you work with a team, through Parrish Partners.
 Do you lean on your colleagues a little bit to coach you and vice versa to continue developing it yourself?

 Michele Parrish (21m 22s):